leaf-charter-school/Development-Environment-Setup/README.md

 You'll want a stable recent version of Ruby to develop with!

 ### Congrats!
 You're done with the core installation requirements!

-In the next assignment, we'll run through the list and ensure everything is installed and ready to go!